AaronFlanagan20/Countdown-letters-game-solver/README.md

 ```

 ## Results
 All the steps above are executed within 2 - 3 seconds.
 Reading over 113,000 lines of words, generating 10 random letters, looping over every word, comparing it to a list of ten letters and then copying it and appending it to an results dict object, it will them complete the same cycle again for over 113,000 words in my list.
 But I only timed the algorithm and gave a step by step synopsis.
-I went and done updates in areas that mostly needed to be optimized, like the preprocessing stage, which could be considered a very important part to the overall completion and run-time of the algorithm.
-Example my list contains 100,000+ words and completes its procesing in just under a second.
-The oxford english dictionary contains 350,000+ words.
-That means if I passed in that list my procssing stage triples and a half in the time to complete, 3.5 seconds.
-In my Analysis I explain above why it was important to optimize.
-I didn't try optimize the generateLetters function though because I wasn't concerned with it's running time, only the running time of the comparisons.
+I went and done updates in areas that mostly needed to be optimised, like the preprocessing stage, which could be considered a very important part to the overall completion and run-time of the algorithm.
+Example my list contains 100,000+ words and completes its processing in just under a second.
+The Oxford English dictionary contains 350,000+ words.
+That means if I passed in that list my processing stage triples and a half in the time to complete, 3.5 seconds.
+In my Analysis I explain above why it was important to optimise.
+I didn't try optimise the generateLetters function though because I wasn't concerned with it's running time, only the running time of the comparisons.
 The letters time will always run the same because it can never get any bigger this is only 26 possible letters of which can be chosen.
-Countdown also states that it randomizes letters based on their use in the English language, meaning not all of them are used and some may appear more than others.
+Countdown also states that it randomises letters based on their use in the English language, meaning not all of them are used and some may appear more than others.

 ## References
 [1]: https://en.wikipedia.org/wiki/Countdown_(game_show)